The Ordinary is far from ordinary.

 The other buzz

-The Ordinary is not just making headlines for its products.
-Truaxe is notorious for his very hands-on approach in managing all areas of the company, including both their social media accounts and marketing department.
-He also sensationally fired and rehired his co-CEO Nicola Kilner, who is now the interim CEO after Truaxe was removed by the company board.
+Truaxe was notorious for his hands-on approach in managing all areas of the company, including both their social media accounts and marketing department.
+He also controversially fired and rehired his co-CEO Nicola Kilner, who is now the company’s CEO—as appointed by major shareholder Estée Lauder.

 While that might not directly affect its customers, there is the another factor to consider: because The Ordinary website and product packaging information focuses on the ingredients and the science, it can be a little confusing.
 So if you’re new to the brand or not familiar with the benefits of specific ingredients, you’ll need to do some reading before you add to cart.
 And because each serum hones in on one specific ingredient, you may need two or even three products to adequately cover all your skin concerns.
 It’s like a beauty mix and match—but seriously, when they’re this cheap, buying multiples is still more cost-effective than one super-expensive serum.